pksunkara/alpaca/README.md

 ### TODO

+#### General

+ * Convert `make` into `Makefile`

 #### Responses

-- Add support for XML
+ * Add support for XML
-- Add support for CSV
+ * Add support for CSV

 #### Requests

-- HTTP Method Overloading
+ * HTTP Method Overloading
-- What about file uploads?
+ * What about file uploads?

 #### Api

-- Check returned status code
+ * Check returned status code
-- Special case for 204:true and 404:false
+ * Special case for 204:true and 404:false

-#### General
+#### Libraries

-- Pagination support
+ * Pagination support
-- Classes inside classes (so on..)
+ * Classes inside classes (so on..)
-- Validations for params/body in api methods
+ * Validations for params/body in api methods
-- Allow customization of errors
+ * Allow customization of errors
-- Tests for libraries (lots and lots of tests)
+ * Tests for libraries (lots and lots of tests)

 #### Readme

-- Examples in place of args/params
+ * Examples in place of args/params
-- Return types of api calls
+ * Return types of api calls
-- Options available
+ * Options available

 #### Comments

-- The descriptions should be wrapped
+ * The descriptions should be wrapped
-- Align @param descriptions
+ * Align @param descriptions

 #### Languages

-- Support Java, Go, Perl, Clojure, Scala, Obj-C
+ * Support Java, Go, Perl, Clojure, Scala, Obj-C
-- Build API docs (Resulting in bloated definitions?)
+ * Build API docs (Resulting in bloated definitions?)
-- Build cli tool for APIs (bash? python? go?)
+ * Build cli tool for APIs (bash? python? go?)

 ## License